zhou-dong/elevator-control-system/README.md

 ### Handle the pickup request: pickup(int pickupFloor, int destFloor)

+- pickupFloor == destFloor: return
-- pickupFloor - destFloor > 0 ? up : down
+- pickupFloor - destFloor < 0 ? up : down

 1. up: add both pickupFloor and destFloor to up-stop-floors.
 2. down: add both pickupFloor and destFloor to down-stop-floors.

-Design Architecture

-Distance Algorithm:

-Implement of SCAN algorithm:

-Use to TreeSet to implement scan.

 Design pattern:

 - Wanna to use:
 - Observer

-Future Work:
+## Disadvantages And Future Work:

-In this solution, Elevator-Control-System will choose the 'nearest' Elevator to handle the pickup request.

-In this scenario, some elevator will working overload and the others may be idle.

-Should have a better solution, which will consider 'comprehensive environments'.

-Never consider of numbers of Passsiger in elevator and number of quest pansigner.
+### First

+#### Disadvantages:

+1. Some elevators may be always more near to passengers then others, which could make some elevators overload meanwhile the others are IDLE.
+2. Never consider the capacity of the elevator.

+#### Solution:

+- Use a 'score' indicate how much match of a elevator to passenger.

+### Second

+#### Disadvantage:

+- In this project, all the elevators use the same SCAN algorithm to traverse among the floors.
+May be different elevators could choose different algorithm.

+#### Solution:

+- Implement 'Strategy Design Pattern' to change algorithm friendly.